-On October 4th, 2006, NY ICE was an eyewitness to the chaos created by members of the Columbia student body.
+On October 4th 2006, NY ICE was an eyewitness to the chaos created by members of the Columbia student body.

+However, within moments into the speech of another Minuteman guest speaker, mayhem ensued.
+The students were able, again unencumbered by Columbia security, to get onto the stage and unfurl a banner that said "No one is Illegal" in English and Spanish.
+It also had writing displayed in Arabic, which NY ICE is unable to translate.
 The unfurling of the banner incited other students to jump onto the stage, tossing aside anything in their way, including tables and chairs.
-They moved towards Mr. Gilchrist in an aggressive manner, obviously intending to do him physical harm.
-At this point, NY ICE members moved to protect Mr. Gilchrist, since it was obvious that Columbia security did not have the matter under control and that Mr. Gilchrist's safety was endangered by these Columbia student hatemongers.
+They moved towards the speaker in an aggressive manner, obviously intending to do him physical harm.
+At this point, NY ICE members moved to protect the speaker, since it was obvious that Columbia security did not have the matter under control and that the guest speaker's safety was endangered by these Columbia student hatemongers.

-And, here are the Press Releases for NY ICE's 2 rallies against Columbia:
+Below are the Press Releases for NY ICE's 2 rallies against Columbia:

 For Immediate Release

-New York, NY—New Yorkers for Immigration Control and Enforcement (NY ICE) will rally in front of Columbia University at 2950 Broadway (at 116th Street) on January 4, 2007 at 5:30pm.
+New York, NY---New Yorkers for Immigration Control and Enforcement (NY ICE) will rally in front of Columbia University at 2950 Broadway (at 116th Street) on January 4, 2007 at 5:30pm.

-Groups like the ISO have a history of disruptive violence—repeatedly, NY ICE has had to contend with their violent intimidation tactics whenever we voice our sensible position that the U.S. has a right to secure its own borders.
+Groups like the ISO have a history of disruptive violence---repeatedly, NY ICE has had to contend with their violent intimidation tactics whenever we voice our sensible position that the U.S. has a right to secure its own borders.
 If Columbia continues to allow such groups to meet on its campus, it can expect to have more incidents like the one that happened on October 4, 2006.

-It almost goes without saying that there is a lot of money and real estate in this nominal "Ivy League"—but what is this money really going toward?
+It almost goes without saying that there is a lot of money and real estate in this nominal "Ivy League"--but what is this money really going toward?
 NY ICE believes that it goes toward the indoctrination of our suggestible youth with the politics of the radical, violent, extreme left, complete with the intimidation tactics, disruption, and lack of consequences that the October 4, 2006 incident exemplifies.

 NY ICE is open to all Americans and legal immigrants who believe in enforcement-ONLY immigration legislation.
 We represent the diversity and rich culture of New York, and welcome Americans and legal immigrants of all races, ethnicities, and religions who are united in our common struggle to protect our borders through enforcement-ONLY legislation.